hungtrieu/wp-cryptocurrency-exchange/README.md

 e.g.

-1. Upload `cryptocurrency-exchange.php` to the `/wp-content/plugins/` directory
+1. Upload `cryptocurrency-exchange` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress